iMacHumphries/Hyperion-iOS/README.md

 Hyperion is a hidden plugin drawer that can easily be integrated into any app.

 The drawer sits discreetly 🙊 under the app so that it is there when you need it and out of the way when you don't.
 Hyperion plugins are designed to make inspection of your app quick and simple.
+Once Hyperion is integrated into your app, simply shake your phone and the drawer will appear:

 <p align="center" id="Example Measurements">
   <img src="https://media.giphy.com/media/l4Ep2JJ27OngKOrmM/giphy.gif" />